aplteam/Tatin/docs/InstallingTheTatinServer.md

 In case you run the Tatin Server on a non-standard port like, say, 9999, then you would set `BaseTagPort` to 9999.
 This makes Tatin inject that port number into the HTML "base" tag, so that for example links in the Tatin documentation would continue to work.

-However, when your Tatin Server runs "behind", say, an Apache Server then Tatin would listen to a non-standard port used for the sole purpose of communicating with the Apache Server.
+However, when your Tatin Server runs behind, say, an Apache Server, then Tatin would listen to a non-standard port used for the sole purpose of communicating with the Apache Server.
 In this case, you would leave `BaseTagPort` alone, except when the Apache Server itself listens to a non-standard port: then `BaseTagPort` needs to be _that_ port.

 See also `[CONFIG]Base`.